Bears making first appearance in Topy Cup

-Last season, Blagg helped the Bears to top-five finishes in nine of 11 regular season tournaments, including seven times in the top three.
-Baylor also advanced to the NCAA West Regional in Eugene, Ore., where the Bears finished in 10th place at the West Regional.
+In 2013-14, Blagg helped the Bears to top-five finishes in nine of 11 regular season tournaments, including seven times in the top three.
+Baylor also advanced to the NCAA West Regional in Eugene, Ore., where the Bears finished in 10th place.
 Additionally, Blagg helped coach Kyle Jones, who became the 12th All-American in program history.

 In his first season with the Bears, Blagg helped guide the team to seven top-five finishes, including a tournament title at the 2012 Warrior-Wave Intercollegiate.
 The Bears earned a berth in the 2013 NCAA Pullman Regional, where they finished in 10th place.

 Blagg spent two seasons at Houston Baptist, where he helped the women's program capture its second- and third-straight Great West Conference championships.
 In 2011, he guided the Great West Conference individual medalist, player of the year and four other all-conference selections.